nyh-workshop/sk1632-i2s-dma-intro/README.md

 Software used: MPLAB X IDE v3.55, MPLAB Harmony v1.11, MPLAB XC32 v1.40.

-The frequency of the sine wave generated is 440Hz.
+The frequency of the sine wave generated is 440Hz and the sampling rate is 32kHz.